 Black churches have been a mainstay in Omaha since the 1860s.
-One of the strongest congregations has been a Black Catholic church named after St. Benedict the Moor.
-Here is a history of the parish.
+One of the strongest congregations has been an African American Catholic Parish that was original segregated, has since become integrated and continues to serve North Omaha in new and dynamic ways more than a century after its founding.
+This is a history of the St. Benedict the Moor Catholic Church in North Omaha.

 Establishing a Parish